Owlcyone1111/seller-schema/README.md

 * `additionalProperties` is `false` by default
 * `title` and `properties` are required in `object` definition

-Please visit https://developer.jet.com for more information on particualr schemas.
+Please visit https://developer.jet.com for more information on particular schemas.